Requirements for Graduate Admission

 |A grade point average of at least 3.0 (on a 4.0 scale) or comparable grade point average in upper-division work (junior- and senior-level courses) and in any graduate work already completed.

-If you feel that your grade point averages or test scores are not valid indicators of your ability, you should explain your concerns in a letter to the graduate adviser of the program to which you are applying.
+If you feel that your grade point averages or test scores are not valid indicators of your ability, please wait till you have submitted your application and upload a miscellaneous document explaining your concerns.

 |Official Test Scores (GRE, GMAT, TOEFL, IELTS)||The Educational Testing Service (ETS) code for The University of Texas at Austin is 6882.
 Test scores sent to this code are made available to all graduate departments.
 TOEFL scores over two years old will not be accepted.
 Other test scores more than five years old will not be accepted.
 Only test scores mailed directly from the testing agency are considered official.